franzholz/jfmulticontent/README.md

 The extension patchlayout is recommended to be installed in order to allow a column number -1.

-The database queries require the extension typo3db_legacy to be installed in TYPO3 9 and TYPO3 10.
+The database queries require the extension typo3db_legacy to be installed in TYPO3 9, TYPO3 10 and TYPO3 11.

 ## Contributions

 Any contributions are welcome.
-Just create an issue or write a pull request.
+Just create an issue or even write a pull request.

 ## TSConfig Requirement